Events Blog

 Strategy does not replace an operating model

-Many companies start with an agent strategy: which processes benefit, which use cases exist, which agents do we want to build.
+Many corporations start with an agent strategy that defines which processes benefit, which use cases exist and which agents should be built.
 That is necessary but not sufficient.
-When the first agent goes into production, the strategic assumptions hit operational reality: who monitors the agent, who is accountable for its decisions, who decides on errors, how are new versions rolled out, how are logs reviewed.
+As soon as the first agent goes into production, the strategic assumptions hit operational reality.
+The question arises who monitors the agent, who is accountable for its decisions, who decides on errors, how new versions are rolled out and how logs are reviewed.
+These questions are not answered in the strategy paper but only in the operating model.
+Anyone failing to answer them assigns an agent to nobody and funds it from the innovation budget until its quiet demise.

-The five building blocks
+The five building blocks at a glance

-The difference from classic IT
+The difference from classic IT steering

 Classic IT operating models are not enough for agents.
 The reason lies in the non-deterministic nature of LLMs: two agents with identical prompts can decide differently in the same situation.
 That makes classic test pyramids ineffective and shifts the focus from pre-production testing to continuous production monitoring with human sampling.
+This shift fundamentally changes the roles of quality assurance, IT operations and compliance.
+It is not a technical detail but a structural consequence that the board must have understood before the first investment volume is released.

 ← Back to Blog